-After completing his international fellowship in 2013, Dr Swartz joined the gastroenterology practise of Dr Chris Hatton.
-Dr Swartz took over the running of this practise upon Dr Hatton’s retirement in 2016, where he works alongside gastroenterologists Dr Jeremy Humphris and Dr Dean Al-Hajirri.
+After completing his international fellowship in 2013, Dr Swartz joined the gastroenterology practice of Dr Chris Hatton.
+Dr Swartz took over the running of this practice upon Dr Hatton’s retirement in 2016, where he works alongside gastroenterologists Dr Jeremy Humphris and Dr Dean Al-Hajirri.

 He practices in all aspects of gastroenterology, with a focus on high-quality colonoscopy and diseases of the pancreas and bile ducts.
 In addition to his private practice, Dr Swartz has appointments as a Staff Specialist at Wollongong Hospital, and a Clinical Senior Lecturer with the UOW School of Medicine.
 He is a member of the ISHLD colorectal cancer multi-disciplinary team and is the current chairperson of the ISHLD upper GI cancer multi-disciplinary team.

 - Bachelor of Medicine, Bachelor of Surgery with Honours